 For us design is an integral component of a vehicle.
 And electric vehicles offer the opportunity for designers to rethink the conventional form of the car, without the need to accommodate bulky engines and transmissions.
 Britain has long produced iconic automotive products, and our design team is developing an Alcraft design language blending the ultra-clean and contemporary with the timeless values of British design.

-It’s a car with an elegant simplicity and understated, timeless good looks.
-Everything in the GT’s design has a purpose.
-Structural elements of the vehicle are visible externally: the exposed carbon-fibre B-pillars and roof structure are part of the aesthetic but serve as both a safety cell and a device to create an exceptionally light cabin, with a roof made largely of glass and a wraparound front screen.
+The first Alcraft car, the GT, has an elegant simplicity and understated, timeless good looks.
+Everything in the car’s design has a purpose.
+Structural elements of the vehicle are visible externally: the exposed carbon-fibre B-pillars and roof structure are part of the aesthetic but serve as both a safety structure and a device to create an exceptionally light cabin, with a roof made largely of glass and a wraparound front screen.
 The cabin design is about what we call responsible luxury – leather is used, but not at the expense of weight or a clean, contemporary design.

 The GT is not another electric supercar – it’s high-performance yet unashamedly practical, a shooting brake-style rear with a slide-out loading platform giving access to a 500-litre luggage area which can accommodate two golf bags and trolleys.
-And even with enthusiastic driving it will be able to take a cover a typical 200-250-mile weekend trip on one charge, with 300+ miles possible.
-It has been designed and engineered to be either battery-only or equipped with a range-extender.
-It has also been designed so that it can be either a two-seater or a 2+2.
+And even with enthusiastic driving it will be able to cover a typical weekend-away trip on one charge, with up to 400 miles possible, eliminating the need for inelegant and weight-compromising range-extenders.
+The car has also been designed so that it can be configured as a 2+2 rather than a two-seater.

-The GT is about driving involvement rather than specification-sheet numbers, torque rather than power, light weight and dynamics rather than straight-line speed and Nurburgring lap times.
+The GT is about driving involvement rather than specification sheet numbers, torque rather than power, light weight and dynamics rather than straight-line speed and Nurburgring lap times.
 But the numbers associated with an advanced electric powertrain can’t be ignored.
-A three-motor configuration with three-motor four-wheel drive means the 840 lb ft torque (1140 Nm) and 600 horsepower translate into a 0-62mph time of around 3.5 secs.
-And a weight of only 1700kg, around 75% of a Tesla Model S, combines with torque vectoring to help give outstanding handling.
+Ultra-competitive power density and four-wheel drive means a 0-62mph time of around 3.8 seconds.
+Just as importantly, a weight of less than 1750kg – approximately 75% of a Tesla Model S – combines with cutting-edge chassis systems to give outstanding handling.

 The team's view was: create something distinctly British which they would like to own